fabric8-services/keycloak-deployment/openshift/debugging.md

 ### Testing the performance of a deployment

-The performance can be testing by executing the following scripts : https://github.com/fabric8-services/keycloak-performance-scripts
+The performance can be tested by executing the following scripts : https://github.com/fabric8-services/keycloak-performance-scripts